-This Local Youth Leadership Guide was designed to assist Youth Leaders in planning, leading, and executing a school-level Youth Leadership Summit.
+This local Youth Leadership Guide was designed to assist Youth Leaders in planning and leading a school-level Youth Leadership Summit.
 With this guide, Youth Leaders will have the information and skills needed to execute a project and educate students about how to lead alongside individuals with intellectual disabilities (ID).